krish-59/TunnelForge/Implementation-plan.md

 * Share that URL; your colleague visits it and sees your web app.

 * Monitor the dashboard to watch the requests as they interact.
-If they hammer it and go above rate limit, they’ll get blocked temporarily (which you’ll also see indicated on the dashboard).
+If they hammer it and go above rate limit, they'll get blocked temporarily (which you'll also see indicated on the dashboard).

 **Additional Notes:**

 * If the package is installed globally, the commands `mytunnel-server` and `mytunnel connect` (or possibly a single `mytunnel` command with subcommands) will be available.
 If using via npx, prefix commands with `npx`.

-* On first run, the system might prompt firewall permissions (especially on Windows or Mac) since it’s opening ports for listening.
+* On first run, the system might prompt firewall permissions (especially on Windows or Mac) since it's opening ports for listening.

 * The tool currently does not enforce authentication – meaning anyone who knows your tunnel URL can access it.
-For secure sharing, you might want to add your own app’s auth or only share URLs privately.
+For secure sharing, you might want to add your own app's auth or only share URLs privately.
 Future versions could incorporate access control.

 * If the tunnel server is deployed on a cloud VM or similar, you would run `mytunnel-server` on the VM, and on your local machine run `mytunnel connect --host <vm-address> --port 80 --local-port 8080` (for example) to connect to it.
 Ensure ports are open and DNS is configured if using hostnames.